Alexandria Home Solutions Logo

 Getting the right size and thickness is crucial for a successful door installation.
 Standard interior doors are usually 80 inches tall, but the width can vary (24, 28, 30, 32, and 36 inches are common sizes).
 Thickness also matters; the most common thickness for interior doors is 1 3/8 inches, but thicker doors (1 3/4 inches) are also available for improved soundproofing.

-• Tip: Always measure the door opening accurately before purchasing.
-If you’re replacing an existing door, measure the current door and the frame to ensure the new door will fit properly.
+Tip: Always measure the door opening accurately before purchasing.
+If you’re replacing a door, measure the current door and the frame to ensure the new door will fit properly.

 4. Decide on the Door Swing Direction